-In a nutshell, verb conjugation is the process of changing a verb in some way to indicate different meanings such as the person or number of people performing an action.
+In a nutshell, verb conjugation is the process of changing a verb in some way to indicate different meanings, such as the person or number of people acting.

-In simplest terms, conjugation is when you turn a verb like “run” into “ran” or “running” or “will run”—depending on what it is exactly you mean.
+In simplest terms, conjugation is when you turn a verb like “run” into “ran”, ”running,” or ”will run”—depending on what it is exactly you mean.

 In Italian, this is done by changing the ending of the verb.